Robert Davi

-Robert John Davi (born June 26, 1953) is an American actor, singer and filmmaker.
+Robert John Davi (born June 26, 1951) is an American actor, singer, and filmmaker.
 Over the course of his acting career, Davi has performed in more than 130 films.
-Among his most known roles are opera-singing heavy Jake Fratelli in The Goonies (1985), Vietnam veteran and FBI Special Agent Johnson in Die Hard (1988), James Bond villain Franz Sanchez in Licence to Kill (1989), police deputy chief Phil Heinemann in Predator 2 (1990) and strip club manager Al Torres in Showgirls (1995).
+Among his most known roles are opera-singing Jake Fratelli in The Goonies (1985), FBI Special Agent Johnson in Die Hard (1988), James Bond villain Franz Sanchez in Licence to Kill (1989), police deputy chief Phil Heinemann in Predator 2 (1990) and strip club manager Al Torres in Showgirls (1995).
 On television, he portrayed FBI Special Agent Bailey Malone in the NBC television series Profiler (1996–2000).

 Classically trained as a singer, Davi launched his professional singing career in 2011.
-His first album, Davi Sings Sinatra – On The Road To Romance, hit No. 6 on the Billboard jazz charts.
-Praised for his voice and vocal interpretations, Davi debuted as a headliner at The Venetian Las Vegas, six months after the record was released.
+His first album, Davi Sings Sinatra – On the Road to Romance, hit No. 6 on the Billboard jazz charts.
+Praised for his strong baritone voice and vocal interpretations, Davi debuted as a headliner at The Venetian Las Vegas, six months after the record was released.

 In 2016, Davi replaced Jerry Doyle as radio host for a nationally syndicated radio program on Talk Radio Network.

 Early life

-Davi was born in 1953, in Astoria, Queens, New York, the son of Maria (née Rulli) and Sal Davi.
-His mother was an Italian American whose family came from Nusco, Avellino, Campania and his father was from Torretta, Palermo, Sicily.
+Robert Davi was born on June 26, 1951, in Astoria, Queens, New York, the son of Maria (née Rulli) and Sal Davi.
+His mother was an Italian American whose family came from Nusco, Avellino, Campania, and his grandfather and father were from Torretta, Palermo, Sicily.
+His grandfather, Franco, enlisted in the US Army after emigrating and served in World War I. He received an Oak Leaf Cluster for his services.

 Davi spoke Italian during his childhood.
 He attended Seton Hall, a Roman Catholic high school in Patchogue, New York.
+There he studied opera vocals, and became the winner of the New York State School Music Association Solo Competition at the age of fifteen.
 He has two sisters, Yvonne Davi (deceased), and Michelle Queal.
-He graduated from Hofstra University, which he attended because of that university's strong drama department as well as its unique reproduction of Shakespeare's Globe Theater.
+He graduated from Hofstra University, which he attended because of that university's strong drama department as well as its reproduction of Shakespeare's Globe Theater.
 Davi studied with acting coach Stella Adler when he moved to Manhattan.
+During this time he was also a member of the Actor’s Studio, where he studied with Lee Strasburg.